 We made the decision to move to a larger, more modern facility at the end of 2001.
 Sadly, for our many loyal customers, that meant the end of the pub as well.
 Once we settled into the new place and were no longer in the restaurant business, we could concentrate on improving the quality and consistency of our brews and packaging.

 The building itself was not just bigger, but much more conducive to producing beer.
 By that we mean that it was a whole lot easier to move 2,000 pound pallets of beer around here than in a two-story barn.
 We have since expanded further and now have nearly 20,000 square feet of space with plans on expanding.
-We have also expanded our sales territory substantially to 18 states including most of the Atlantic coast states in addition to Ohio, Nebraska and Wisconsin.
+We have also expanded our sales territory substantially to 19 states.

 Our new facility also allowed for growth and improvement in our equipment.
 Our 10bbl brewhouse required a tremendous amount of labor to produce the quantity of beer we needed.
 With the end of 2005, we welcomed our new 25bbl brewhouse, which we purchased from our friends at Victory Brewing Company.
 It is a fantastic brewhouse.
 The increase in quality was astounding.
 It helped us produce cleaner tasting beers while doubling our output.
 That’s a nice combination.